LucianoArgolo22/LucianoArgolo22/README.md

 - In the repository "LucianoArgolo22" You can find my cv, both, in English and Spanish.

-# Exploratory Data analysis (EDA): For understanding the data, i performed some EDA.
+# Data Analasys and Dashboards.

 ### The Proyect was generated with the intention of showing some statistics about properties in Capital Federal, Buenos Aires, Argentina.
 The data was gathered by a scrapper that i developed (that helped me to move to an apartment below the average price for that time)